Skip to content

 App Settings

 These settings apply to the entire application and are not profile-specific.
+They are defined at the top level of the configuration file (not under global_config or profiles).

 log_level

-Enum("DEBUG", "INFO", "SUCCESS", "WARNING", "ERROR", "CRITICAL") (Optional, default: INFO)
+Enum("DEBUG", "INFO", "SUCCESS", "WARNING", "ERROR", "CRITICAL") (optional, default: INFO)

 Sets logging verbosity for the entire application.